Heavy Lifting Down Under: Australia’s Half-Dozen C-17s

 Appendix A: A New Day for Boeing’s C-17?
 (April 2006)

 The timing of Australia’s initial order was fortuitous for Boeing, as C-17 production was expected to shut down in 2008, and each new C-17 aircraft ordered reportedly extends Boeing’s C-17 line by 3 weeks.
 Nevertheless, as Copley News Service explains, Boeing is slightly ahead of schedule and will be able to deliver the additional 4 aircraft without affecting its timelines for closure.
-The US Air Force had listed obtaining 7 more C-17s as its top unfunded requirement, however, and this could buy enough time to extend C-17 production into early 2009 while Boeing hunts for more orders [See DID's situation update].
+The US Air Force had listed obtaining 7 more C-17s as its top unfunded requirement, however, and this could buy enough time to extend C-17 production into early 2009 while Boeing hunts for more orders [See DID's situation update, production actually continued until 2015].

 The DSCA notes in conclusion that industrial offset agreements associated with this proposed sale are expected, but at this time the specific offset agreements are undetermined and will be defined in negotiations between the purchaser and contractors.